 - Keep your toilet clean by cleaning it regularly with a mild cleaner.

-- Avoid using chemical cleaners in your toilet tank, as they can be corrosive and damaging to different parts of your toilet.
+- Avoid using chemical drain cleaners to unclog your toilet, as they can be damaging to different parts of your toilet.

 - Inspect the elements within your toilet’s tank about every 6 months to make sure everything is working properly.